minhdinh901/chainlink-hackathon-project/README.md

 # NBA-Betting

-This project is a simple and fun program that simulates betting on NBA games
+This project is a simple and fun program that simulates betting on NBA games.

 To get started (using Ganache https://www.trufflesuite.com/ganache), clone this repository and run
   > npm install